shreyss99/Fashion-Sense-Compatibility-Recommender/README.md

 - **Pillow** - PIL is the Python Imaging Library by Fredrik Lundh and Contributors.
 - **scikit-learn** - Scikit-learn is a free software machine learning library for the Python programming language.
 - **opencv-python** - OpenCV is a huge open-source library for computer vision, machine learning, and image processing.

+## Conclusion

+In this project, we have presented a data-driven framework for fashion recommendation that generates visually appealing and effective recommendation systems for fashion product images.
+A two-stage phase is employed in the suggested methodology.
+Our method first uses a CNN classifier to extract the image's features.
+It lets users upload any random fashion image from any e-commerce website, and then generates images that are similar to the uploaded image based on the texture and features of the original image.
+Further research in this area is essential to enable more accurate recommendations and enhance the fashion exploration experience for both direct and indirect consumers.